What Are the Most Dangerous Dog Breeds?

 Siberian huskies, despite weighing only up to 60 pounds, can cause serious harm due to their working dog genetics and survival instincts.
 Originating from wilderness areas, they are independent and may perceive challenges or threats, making them more likely to attack small children.

-Doberman pinschers are often used as guard dogs, known for their aggression and intelligence, which can make them dangerous.
+Doberman pinschers are often used as guard dogs and are known to be intelligent and aggressive dogs, which can make them dangerous.
 Standing up to three feet tall, they can cause serious bite injuries, especially when they feel threatened.
 Their strong jaws can exert over 300 pounds of pressure per square inch.

 Other Dangerous Dog Breeds